 Surgery for hyperhidrosis (often referred to as “sweaty palms surgery”) has been done on adults with great success.
-Using a minimally invasive technique, doctors cut a section of the sympathetic nerve behind the third rib, which eliminates the excessive sweating.
+Using a minimally invasive technique, doctors cut a section of the sympathetic nerve behind the third rib, which eliminates excessive sweating.

-If you would like to learn more about surgery for sweaty palms, please call the office of Dr. Michael Levy at 858-966-8574.
+If you would like to learn more about hyperhidrosis surgery for sweaty palms, please call the office of Dr. Michael Levy at 858-966-8574.